dreamsxin/ext-async/README.md

     public function run(): void { }

-    public function activator(callable<TaskScheduler> $callback): void { }
+    /* Used for event loop integration, should be dropped if merged into PHP core. */ public function activator(callable<TaskScheduler> $callback): void { }

-    public function adapter(callable<mixed> $callback): void { }
+    /* Used for promise-API bridging, should be dropped if merged into PHP core. */ public function adapter(callable<mixed> $callback): void { }
 }
 ```